Virginia Tech® home

 Role and Background

-Dr. Michael J. Garvin is a professor in the Via Department of Civil & Environmental Engineering, Program Coordinator for the Vecellio Construction Engineering & Management Program, and a principal faculty member in the Myers-Lawson School of Construction.
+Dr. Michael J. Garvin, PE, NAC, is the David H. Burrows Professor in the Via Department of Civil & Environmental Engineering, Coordinator for the Vecellio Construction Engineering and Management program, and a principal faculty member in the Myers-Lawson School of Construction.
 He joined Virginia Tech in 2005.

 Education

-Dr. Garvin holds a B.S. in Civil Engineering from the United States Military Academy at West Point, an M.S. in Civil Engineering from MIT and a Ph.D in Construction Engineering and Management from MIT.
+Dr. Garvin holds a B.S. in Civil Engineering from the United States Military Academy at West Point, an M.S. in Civil Engineering from Massachusetts Institute of Technology (MIT), and two Ph.Ds in Construction Engineering and Management from MIT.

 External Links